Lesson: Physics of Roller CoastersContributed by: Engineering K-Ph.D. Program, Pratt School of Engineering, Duke University

 Introduction/Motivation (Return to Contents)

-Today's lesson is going to be all about roller coasters and the science behind them.
+Today's lesson is going to be all about roller coasters and the science and engineering behind them.
 Before we start talking about physics, though, I'd like for you to share some of your experiences with roller coasters.
-[Ask students to describe some of their favorite roller coasters and point out some of the unique features of each coaster, such as hills and loops, that relate to the lesson.]
+[Listen to a few students describe their favorite roller coasters.
+Point out some of the unique features of each coaster, such as hills and loops, that relate to the lesson.]

 Does anyone know how roller coasters work?
-You might think that they have an engine inside that pushes them along the track like an automobile.
+You might think that the roller coaster cars have engines inside them that push them along the track like an automobile.
 While that is true of a few roller coasters, most roller coasters use gravity to move along the track.
 Do any of you remember riding a roller coaster that started out with a big hill?
-In the middle of the track on that first hill, there's a chain that you can see if you look closely enough.
+If you looked closely enough, you would see in the middle of the track on that first hill, a chain.
+You might have even felt it "catch" to the cars.
 That chain hooks on to the bottom of the cars and pulls them to the top of that first hill, which is always the highest point on a roller coaster.
-Once the cars are at the top of that hill, they are released from the chain and they coast through the rest of the track, which is where the name roller coaster comes from.
+Once the cars are at the top of that hill, they are released from the chain and coast through the rest of the track, which is where the name roller coaster comes from.

-What do you think would happen if a roller coaster had a hill in the middle of the track that was taller than the first hill?
+What do you think would happen if a roller coaster had a hill in the middle of the track that was taller than the first hill of the roller coaster?
 Would the cars be able to make it up this bigger hill using just gravity?
-[At this point a demonstration is useful to prove the point.
-You can take a piece of foam pipe insulation cut in half lengthwise and shape it into a roller coaster by taping it to objects in your classroom.
-Then using marbles to represent the cars, you can show the students that the first hill of a roller coaster must be the tallest point or the cars won't reach the end of the track.
-See Building Roller Coasters Activtiy for instructions and the picture on the right for an example.]
+(Conduct a short demonstration to prove the point.
+Take a piece of foam pipe insulation cut in half lengthwise and shape it into a roller coaster by taping it to classroom objects such as a desktop and a textbook, as shown in Figure 1.
+Then, using marbles to represent the cars, show students that the first hill of a roller coaster must be the tallest point or the cars will not reach the end of the track.
+Refer to the Building Roller Coasters activity for additional instructions.]

-From this point, you can play off other students' experiences on roller coasters to move the lesson forward.
-You can talk about the point in the roller coaster where you travel the fastest, how cars make it through loops and corkscrews, and what causes passengers to feel weightless or very heavy at certain points in the roller coaster.
-You may want to teach all of these points and possibly more, but the order in which they are taught is not critical to the lesson.
-Also, it may be more engaging for the students to ask questions based on their experiences with roller coasters and let those questions take the lesson from one point to the next.
-All of these points can be demonstrated using the foam tubing and marbles, so use them often to illustrate the lesson.
+(Next, play off other students' roller coaster experiences to move the lesson forward, covering the material provided in the Lesson Background and Vocabulary sections.
+For example, talk about the point in the roller coaster where you travel the fastest, how cars make it through loops and corkscrews, and what causes passengers to feel weightless or very heavy at certain points in the roller coaster.
+The order in which you teach these points, and possibly more, is not critical to the lesson.
+Also, it may be more engaging for the students to ask questions based on their experiences with roller coasters and let those questions lead the lesson from one point to the next.
+All of these points can be demonstrated using the foam tubing and marbles, so use them often to illustrate the lesson concepts.)